petersatsuse/azure-compute-docs/articles/virtual-machines/linux/disk-encryption-linux.md

 - 'L' family storage optimized VM size series.
 - M-series VMs with Write Accelerator disks.
 - Applying ADE to a VM that has disks encrypted with [Encryption at Host](../disk-encryption.md#encryption-at-host---end-to-end-encryption-for-your-vm-data) or [server-side encryption with customer-managed keys](../disk-encryption.md) (SSE + CMK).
 Applying SSE + CMK to a data disk or adding a data disk with SSE + CMK configured to a VM encrypted with ADE is an unsupported scenario as well.
-- Migrating a VM that is encrypted with ADE, or has **ever** been encrypted with ADE, to [Encryption at Host](../disk-encryption.md#encryption-at-host---end-to-end-encryption-for-your-vm-data) or [server-side encryption with customer-managed keys](../disk-encryption.md).
+- Migrating a VM that is encrypted with ADE, or was **ever** encrypted with ADE, to [Encryption at Host](../disk-encryption.md#encryption-at-host---end-to-end-encryption-for-your-vm-data) or [server-side encryption with customer-managed keys](../disk-encryption.md).
 - Encrypting VMs in failover clusters.
 - Encryption of [Azure ultra disks](../disks-enable-ultra-ssd.md).
 - Encryption of [Premium SSD v2 disks](../disks-types.md#premium-ssd-v2-limitations).